-Is the 1968 Franco-Algerian Agreement on the brink of collapse?
+Is the 1968 Franco-Algerian Agreement on the verge of being scrapped?

-Once again blamed for the “failure” to manage Algerian immigration,the 1968Franco-Algerian Agreement has also recently come under fire from former Prime Minister Édouard Philippe, who announced in early June that he was considering withdrawing from it.
+Once again blamed for the “failure” to manage Algerian immigration,the 1968Franco-Algerian Agreement was also recently criticized by former Prime Minister Édouard Philippe, who announced in early June that he was considering withdrawing from it.

 Hocine Zeghbib, University of Montpellier